UPDATE: Jefferson, Lewis counties under wind advisory; outages reported

 The National Weather Service in Buffalo has issued a wind advisory for Jefferson and Lewis counties, which will remain in effect until 11 p.m.
 Thursday.
 Many in Lewis County are already without power.

-According to the National Grid outage map, there are more than 500 people without power in Jefferson and Lewis counties.
+According to the National Grid outage map as of 5:30 p.m.
+Thursday, there are about 100 people without power in Jefferson, Lewis and St. Lawrence counties.
+At its peak Thursday, there were roughly 1,300 customers without power.

-As of 12:30 p.m.
-Thursday, in the Lewis County towns of Grieg, Watson and Turin, there are more than 300 people affected with an estimated restoration time of 1:45 p.m.; there are fewer than five customers in the town of Pitcairn without power; and there are an additional 199 customers in multiple other towns without power with an estimated restoration time of 2 p.m.

-In Jefferson County, there are more than 90 customers in the towns of Cape Vincent and Lyme without power with an estimated restoration time of 1:15 p.m.

 Southeast winds of will reach between 20 and 30 mph with gusts up to 50 mph.